What is the program cost?

 When will the next program be offered?

-In the past, we have offered three Silicon Valley, NYC, and Remote program sessions of Insight per year - January, June, and September, and expect to continue this pattern going forward.
+We have typically offered three sessions of Insight per year - January, May, and September, and expect to continue this pattern going forward.
 The sessions currently accepting applications are listed on the application page.
 The Insight Notification List is the best way to stay up to date on new sessions and application deadlines - we will send out a notification as we confirm future session dates and application deadlines.

 Can I submit an application for more than one session?

 If you are interested in more than one session, we ask that you please take the time to consider each location and submit your application to the location you are most interested in working in.
-Fellows in the Silicon Valley session will be introduced to and interview for jobs based in Silicon Valley, while Fellows in the New York session will interview for jobs in New York.
+Fellows in the Boston, Los Angeles, New York, Seattle, Silicon Valley, and Toronto sessions will be introduced to and interview for jobs based in their local cities and surrounding areas.
 In the Remote program, Fellows will interview with companies located outside of the cities of the in-person programs.
 We expect admission for all locations to be equally competitive.
-Your choice should be based on where you prefer to live and work.
+Your choice should be based on where you intend to live and work.

 If I apply for a session and I am not accepted, can I re-apply for a future session without being penalized?